Isabeau of Bavaria: Political crises in France at the start of the 15th century

-Orléans' assassination and aftermath
+The assassination of the Duke of Orléans and aftermath

 In 1407, John the Fearless ordered Orléans' assassination.
 On 23 November, hired killers attacked the duke as he returned to his Paris residence, cut off his hand holding the horse's reins, and "hacked [him] to death with swords, axes, and wooden clubs".
 His body was left in a gutter.
 John first denied involvement in the assassination, but quickly admitted that the act was done for the Queen's honor, claiming he acted to "avenge" the monarchy of the alleged adultery between Isabeau and Orléans.
 His royal uncles, shocked at his confession, forced him to leave Paris while the Royal Council attempted a reconciliation between the Houses of Burgundy and Orléans.

 In March 1408, Jean Petit presented a lengthy and well-attended justification at the royal palace before a large courtly audience.
-Petit argued convincingly that in the King's absence Orléans became a tyrant, practiced sorcery and necromancy, was driven by greed, and had planned to commit fratricide at the Bal des Ardents.
-John should be exonerated, Petit argued, because he had defended the King and monarchy by assassinating Orléans.
+Petit argued convincingly that in the King's absence Orléans had become a tyrant, practiced sorcery and necromancy, was driven by greed, and had planned to commit fratricide at the Bal des Ardents.
+Petit then argued that John should be exonerated because he had defended the King and monarchy by assassinating Orléans.
 Charles, "insane during the oration", was convinced by Petit's argument and pardoned John the Fearless, only to rescind the pardon in September.

 Violence again broke out after the assassination; Isabeau had troops patrol Paris and, to protect the Dauphin Louis, Duke of Guyenne, she again left the city for Melun.
 In August she staged an entry to Paris for the Dauphin, and early in the new year, Charles signed an ordinance giving the 13-year-old the power to rule in the Queen's absence.
 During these years, Isabeau's greatest concern was the Dauphin's safety as she prepared him to take up the duties of the King; she formed alliances to further those aims.
 At this point, the Queen and her influence were still crucial to the power struggle.
 Physical control of Isabeau and her children became important to both parties and she was frequently forced to change sides, for which she was criticized and called unstable.
 She joined the Burgundians from 1409 to 1413, then switched sides to form an alliance with the Orléanists from 1413 to 1415.